Joint e-Seminar / Invited speaker: Prof. Martin Andersson (Chalmers Univ., Sweden) / 20.02.2023

 Early Stage Researchers

-Fifteen individual PhD research projects put the biofilm-resistant materials research approach into practice.
+Fifteen individual ESR research projects put the biofilm-resistant materials research approach into practice.

 BIOREMIA will provide excellent research with impressive scientific and societal impact.Our ESRs